MoOyeg/poor-mans-drs/README.md

 - To exclude a VM from being managed by this policy label the VM with "acm-drs/exclude"

-- In the ACM UI , under infrastructure, clustersets,drs clusterset - add the clusters that should be inside the drs clusterset.
+- ACM ManagedClusterSetBinding selects the global clusterset to make it easier to test.

+- Change the Policy Evaluation Interval to control response times.

 - You can run one of the below test scenarios